Rochester Philharmonic Orchestra: History

 From 1990 through 2008, the RPO had its summer residency at the Bravo!
 Vail Valley Music Festival, in Vail, Colorado.

 In September 2010, the RPO named Arild Remmereit as its 11th music director, effective September 2011.
 In November 2012, the RPO board voted to terminate Remmereit's contract two years early, Remmereit stood down as music director after the 2012–2013 season.
-September 1, 2014 Ward Stare became the music director.
-He stepped down from the position at the close of the 2020–2021 season.
+Ward Stare succeeded Remmereit as music director as of the 2014–2015 season, and held the post through the 2020–2021 season.

 In 1994, Andreas Delfs first guest-conducted the orchestra.
 In January 2021, the orchestra named Delfs its next music director.
 Delfs formally became music director as of the 2021-2022 season.
 In October 2025, the orchestra announced an extension of Delfs' contract as its music director through the 2028-2029 season.

 The RPO sponsors the Rochester Philharmonic Youth Orchestra (RPYO), founded in 1970 and composed of Rochester-area student musicians in the eighth through twelfth grades.
 Under the direction of James Mick, the RPYO performs three concerts annually, including one side by side with the RPO.
 Members of the RPO serve as mentors for the Youth Orchestra.
 In 2000, the orchestra named Michael Butterman its principal conductor for education and outreach, the first position of its kind in the country.
 Jherrard Hardeman was appointed in 2023 as the RPYO Music Director.

 Jeff Tyzik has served as the orchestra's principal pops conductor since 1994.
 RPO concerts are rebroadcast on WXXI 91.5 FM.

+In June 2026, the orchestra announced the appointment of Tonya McBride Robles as its next president and chief executive officer, effective 17 August 2026.

 The logo in use before 2009.